Madelyne Pryor: Reappearance

-Madelyne mysteriously reappears years later as an amnesiac to Nate Grey (X-Man), the "genetic offspring" of Cyclops and Jean from the alternate reality known as the Age of Apocalypse and arrives into Earth-616.
-Under the tutelage of Selene, Madelyne eventually becomes the Black Rook of the Hellfire Club as well as Sebastian Shaw's mistress, has her memories of her previous life restored by Tessa, and meets Cable in an uneasy truce.
+Years later, Madelyne mysteriously reappears as an amnesiac to Nate Grey (X-Man), the genetically-engineered "offspring" of the Cyclops and Jean Grey from the alternate reality known as the Age of Apocalypse, after he arrives into Earth-616.
+Coming under the tutelage of Selene, Madelyne eventually becomes the Black Rook of the Hellfire Club as well as Sebastian Shaw's mistress, has her memories of her previous life restored by Tessa, and meets Cable in an uneasy truce.

-While searching for Nate, she encounters Threnody who reveals to her that even though she is walking around and breathing, she is actually still dead.
+While searching for Nate, she encounters Threnody who reveals to her that even though Madelyne is walking around and breathing, she is actually still dead.
 Angered, she murders Threnody.
 She then finds Nate with Jean and a fight ensues.
 Nate chooses to side with Jean over her.
 Then it is revealed that Madelyne is actually a "psionic construct" inadvertently resurrected by a combination of Nate's psionic powers and desperate need for a mother figure upon arriving on Earth-616.

-Antagonistic for a time after this revelation, Madelyne walks away from the Hellfire Club, turning her back on a carefully built alliance/partnership with Shaw, and goes looking for Nate.
-Later they are attacked by the Strikesquad: Gauntlet.
-They bury her alive, but she manages to escape and leave.
+Antagonistic for a time after this revelation, Madelyne later walks away from the Hellfire Club and resumes accompanying Nate.
+An attack against them seriously weakens Maddie and forces her to depart from him again.

 Red Queen

-Soon after, Nate is accompanied again by Madelyne alive and well, but she is actually the Red Queen, a version of Jean Grey from the alternate reality Earth-9575, who seems to have taken advantage of Madelyne's weakened state and replaced her in order to manipulate Nate.
+Soon after, Nate is accompanied again by Madelyne, but she is actually the Red Queen, a version of Jean Grey from the alternate reality Earth-9575, who seems to have taken advantage of Madelyne's weakened state and replaced her in order to manipulate Nate.
 The exact details of how she had replaced Madelyne are left unrevealed.
 Pryor is later found trapped within the astral plane, unable to leave.

-Some years later the X-Men investigate an anti-mutant group called the "Hellfire Cult", led by Empath who is secretly being controlled and taking orders from a mysterious woman using the name Red Queen, who is particularly interested in learning about Scott’s current paramour, Emma Frost.
+Some years later the X-Men investigate an anti-mutant group called the "Hellfire Cult", led by Empath who is secretly being controlled and taking orders from a mysterious woman using the name Red Queen, who is particularly interested in learning about Scott's current paramour, Emma Frost.
 The X-Men take down the Cult and capture Empath, but the Red Queen slips away unseen.
 She then psionically impersonates Frost and has virtual sex with Scott, without him realizing the deception.
 Afterward the Red Queen travels to Madripoor where she recruits Chimera into a new group called the "Sisterhood of Mutants" and reveals herself to be Madelyne returned to the living somehow.
 Later during a concert of Dazzler's, Scott is surprised at the sight of Madelyne observing him from a distance before losing her amongst the crowd.